ewanc26/mc-server/README.md

 ## How to Use the Scripts

-To get started with the server setup, navigate to the `server` directory and run the master setup script:
+To get started with the server setup, run the master setup script:

 ```bash
 ./scripts/setup_master.sh